ianthehenry/zsh-autoquoter/README.md

 And let zsh-autoquoter do the rest.

+And if you use [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), it'll even highlight these "autoquoted strings" distinctly, so you'll never be surprised when zsh-autoquoter fires.

 # Behavior

 Configure command prefixes that you want to be autoquoted by setting the `ZAQ_PREFIXES` array in your `~/.zshrc`: